 Therefore Hindus are not a people of single faith or religion.
-They are union of people of an ancient nation called Bharath (India as it was called before it lost its land to modern day Afghanistan, Pakistan, Bangladesh and other few ASEAN nations) with assorted beliefs.
+They are the union of people of an ancient nation called Bharath (India as known before it lost its land to modern day Afghanistan, Pakistan, Bangladesh and other few ASEAN nations) with different beliefs.
 Very few Hindus actually believe that there are even atheists among them.
-It’s completely incorrect to believe that atheism was foreign concept brought to India by western imperialists.
-History can testify to the fact that atheists, materialists, rationalists, hedonists etc. were never new to ancient India.
+It’s completely incorrect to think that atheism was foreign concept brought to India by western imperialists.
+History can testify to the fact that atheists, materialists, rationalists, hedonists, etc. were never new to ancient India.
 They all co-existed cordially among theists of various hues and color without any violent conflicts.
 Their conflicts were resolved mostly through civilized discussions.

-The greatest testimony to this fact is existence of Charvak‘s school of thought.
-The name Charvaka has been associated with philosophical school of materialism in Indian literature for over 3,000 years (at least).
+The most significant testimony to this fact is the existence of Charvak‘s school of thought.
+The name Charvaka is synonymous with the philosophical school of materialism in Indian literature for over 3,000 years (at least).
 References to this philosophy are found not just in “Hindu” (read Vedic) but in the early Buddhist literature as well.
-But this philosophy of materialism in the subcontinent has never been a force to reckon with.
+But this philosophy of materialism in the subcontinent has never been a force to reckon.
 Believed to have born in discontent, it seemed to have soon died in serious thought.

 According to an ancient legend Brihaspati, a heretical teacher, is regarded as the traditional founder of this school of materialism.
 His sutras (formulas), now long lost, is said to have propagated by the Devas (demigods) to the Asuras (demons) to cause their doom.

-Charvaka, after whose name this school is so called, is said by some to be the chief disciple of Brihaspati.
+Charvaka, after whose name this school is named, is said by some to be the chief disciple of Brihaspati.
 According to another view, Charvaka is the name of the founder of this school.
-According to still another view, the word ‘Charvaka’ is not a proper name, but a common name given to a materialist, and it signifies a person who believes in ‘eat, drink and be merry’ (the root word ‘charva’ means to eat) or a person who eats up his own words, or who eats up all moral and ethical considerations, or a person who is ‘sweet-tongued’ (charu-vak) and therefore whose doctrine is superficially attractive.
+According to still another perspective, the word ‘Charvaka’ is not a proper name, but a common name given to a materialist.
+It signifies a person who believes in ‘eat, drink and be merry’ (the root word ‘charva’ means to eat) or a person who eats up his own words, or who eats up all moral and ethical considerations, or a person who is ‘sweet-tongued’ (charu-vak) and therefore whose doctrine is superficially attractive.
 Another synonym of Charvaka is Lokayata which means a commoner and therefore, by implication, a man of low and unrefined taste.
-In Ramayana, they are branded as ‘fools who think themselves to be wise and who are experts in leading people to doom and ruin.’
+According to Ramayana, Charvak’s were ‘fools who think themselves to be wise and who are experts in leading people to doom and ruin.’

-Charvak’s philosophy was completely atheistic.
+Charvak’s philosophy was atheistic.
 At a point of time when everyone was propounding theism, it was a very bold step to come out with the principle of materialism and accepting the existence of this world and laying stress on the life in this world and not the life after death.
 Many consider Charvak, not Brihaspati, as the father of materialism.
-His thought was based on living in present and making the best of it by gratifying ones senses through all means possible.
+His thoughts are on living in the present and making the best of it by gratifying one’s senses through all means possible.

 Charvak’s thought is very well reflected in following lines: